LipSurf/plugins/chrome-extension/README.md

 - [ ] More exciting video
 - [ ] All banners on google chrome store
 - [ ] Landing page
-   -- Hands free browser operation while you (eat, do yoga, cook) -- Forum (Discourse), Blog (Ghost)
+   -- Hands free browser operation while you (eat, do yoga, cook, have dirty hands) -- Forum (Discourse), Blog (Ghost)